 This awareness never breaks itself into pieces, whether those pieces are disconnected or connected.
 Furthermore, this awareness is not like a tree with a trunk of the one awareness that grows into a branch of your awareness, and into a different branch of his awareness, and into a different branch of her awareness and so forth.
 No, this awareness never branches out at all.
 This awareness is always whole.

 There is only one Awareness.
 That’s the second awakening.

 Now, quickly, before we get to the third awakening, I just want to mention that we call these awakenings “awakenings” since they seem to happen suddenly and yet they are never instantly complete, just like waking up in the morning.
 These spiritual awakenings always have a period of deepening, and this deepening can last years or even lifetimes.
-During this time, these concepts are transformed from mere ideas into a living truth that burns within your soul.
+During this time, these concepts are transformed from mere ideas into a living truth that shines within your soul.

 Now, here’s the third awakening.
 This awareness arises as each and every thing that it is aware of.

 What we are talking about here is God and creation – Awareness (God) and the objects of awareness (creation).
 This is very simple.
 Now when I use this phrase “objects of awareness,” I am talking about anything at all that can be perceived in any way at all.
 So I am not just talking about physical objects, I am also talking about thoughts, emotions, nighttime dreams, intuitive feelings, energy states, hallucinations – anything at all that can be perceived in any way at all is an object of awareness.

 Now, with this particular awakening, we recognize the second capacity of this awareness.
 This awareness has both the capacity to perceive and the capacity to create what it perceives.
 This process of creation is best described as an emanation – a spontaneous emanation – and this Awareness is the source of this emanation.
 This is why my mentor, Timothy Conway, and I refer to this awareness as “Source-Awareness.”